Garlic Parmesan Wings

 …not to suggest that a buttery garlic parmesan sauce is anything subpar 😉

-For cooking the chicken wings, I like to use the method from my crispy baked buffalo wings post, though every once in a while I’ll deep fry them.
+For cooking the chicken wings, I like to use the method from my baked chicken wings post, though every once in a while I’ll deep fry them.
 Then it’s just a matter of tossing the wings in a sauce right before serving.

 This garlic parmesan sauce is almost embarrassingly easy to make, but I guess buffalo sauce is too.
 Easy is always a good thing as long as it’s delicious too!